EU-Actors: European Council

 President

 On the 2 July 2019, Charles Michel was elected by the EU heads of State and Governments as President of the European Council.
 As President he chairs the European Council meetings and drives its work forward.
+In December 2024, Antonio Costa, formerly the Prime Minister of Portugal, will take up that role.

 charles-michel.jpg